dev-academy-programme/student-prep/prep-curriculum/core-approach-to-learning.md

 ## (but) This is Difficult!
 The wonderful thing about difficulty is it helps your brain grow.
 Unfortunately many of us inherit a mental model that rewards outcomes and labels failures.
 While aspirations (i.e. to be really good at something) are positive, overlooking the process, can lead to unhelpful behaviors in the class room.

-You should by now have already read up on [Growth mindset](https://github.com/dev-academy-programme/student-prep/blob/master/prep-curriculum/core-neuro-growth-mindset.md), but to recap here is a table with some key differences:
+You should by now have already read up on [Growth mindset](https://github.com/dev-academy-programme/student-prep/blob/master/prep-curriculum/core-neuro-growth-mindset.md), but to recap, here is a table with some key differences:

 __Summary of Dweck's Mindset__